ziskaki/2024-WHO-IGS-Summerschool/day-nanopore/hands-on-mag.md

 Another nice overview (even though might be slightly outdated) is provided here: [Basecalling with Guppy](https://timkahlke.github.io/LongRead_tutorials/BS_G.html).

-1) You can also find raw signal FAST5 data in the downloaded folder from _Bonus 1)_.
+From your own sequencing run, you should find raw signal FAST5 data.
 Re-basecall the signal data to generate a FASTQ output with `guppy`.
 Chose an appropriate basecalling model (check for details in the MinKNOW report).
 Unfortunately, `guppy` can not be installed via Conda and is only provided via the ONT community which needs an account.
 However, the tool can be installed in a so-called Docker container and then run.
 If you never used [Docker](https://www.docker.com/products/docker-desktop/), here are some [introductory slides](content/container-wms.pdf).
 A few other good resources:

 * [The dark secret about containers in Bioinformatics](https://www.happykhan.com/posts/dark-secret-about-containers/)
 * [Container Introduction Training](https://github.com/sib-swiss/containers-introduction-training)